samanthalhuang/resume/README.md

-This is my personal website that uses the source code to Jon Barron's public academic website: https://jonbarron.info/.
+This is my personal website resume that uses the source code to Jon Barron's public academic website: https://jonbarron.info/.
 Please refer to his repository for cloning purposes.